Sotera/correlation-approximation/README.md

 ## Training Phase Input

 We currently take a text file (local or hdfs) for input.
-The text must be two tab seberated columns where the first column is a string Key, and the second columns is a vector representing your time series (as a comma sperated list of Doubles)  For an example see [test_data.tsv](https://github.com/Sotera/correlation-approximation/blob/master/example/test_data.tsv).
+The text must be two tab separated columns where the first column is a string Key, and the second columns is a vector representing your time series (as a comma separated list of Doubles)  For an example see [test_data.tsv](https://github.com/Sotera/correlation-approximation/blob/master/example/test_data.tsv).
 All vectors must be of equal length.

 ## Training Phase Output